quietly-turning/9th/readme.txt

 delight in choosing precisely the right word to elicit or ignite a feeling in a reader! — and because she recognized the position she was in as a public figure the public paid attention to.
-She surely knew she could move the needle in a little bit of a better direction if she stood up for what she believed in.
+She surely knew she could move the needle in a little bit better a direction if she stood up for what she believed in.

 That's what I see and feel in her writing.